asleepace/asleepace.com/src/content/blog/bun-elysia-react-ssr.md

 bun run dev
 ```

-The open [http://localhost:3000](http://localhost:3000) in your browser and you should see the following
+Then open [http://localhost:3000](http://localhost:3000) in your browser and you should see the following

 <img src="/ssr-exmaple.png" style="box-shadow: 0px 1px 5px rgba(0,0,0,0.1);" alt="React SSR" width="100%" />

 However, you may notice that pressing the button doesn't increment the counter.
 This is because we haven't added any client-side code yet.
 Let's go ahead and do that now.
-Create a new file called `index.tsx` in our `./react/` folder with the following code
+Create a new file called `index.tsx` in your `./react/` folder with the following code

 ```tsx
 // src/react/index.tsx